nkissel/nkissel.github.io/index.md

 * [Forward Stability and Model Path Selection](https://arxiv.org/abs/2103.03462) with Lucas Mentch

 *In Review*
-* Age Trends in Actigraphy and Self-Report Sleep Across the Lifespan: Findings from the Pittsburgh Lifespan Sleep Databank
 * Distance Measures for Interpretation of Clusters from Finite Mixture Models
 * Virtual Reality Hemifield Measurements for Corrective Surgery Eligibility in Ptosis Patients: A Pilot Clinical Trial